itssachinst/horizeel-backend/README.md

 2. Restart the application
 3. For API clients, make sure your requests don't include browser user-agent strings (which may trigger HTTPS redirects)

+#### Explanation of the Fix

+The 307 redirects were happening because:
+- The HTTPS redirect middleware was enabled by default
+- It was redirecting all requests, even API clients
+- It wasn't properly handling paths with or without trailing slashes

+Our solution:
+1. Made the middleware skip redirects for API clients (non-browser requests)
+2. Added proper handling for both `/api/health` and `/api/health/` paths
+3. Improved the logic to skip redirects for localhost and already-HTTPS connections
+4. Added runtime environment variable checking for easier testing

 ### 401 Unauthorized

 For authenticated endpoints like `/api/users/me`: